RESPs: 11 FAQs

 - A college, university or other educational institution in Canada that offers post-secondary courses that are eligible for student financial assistance (student loan and bursary programs)

-- An educational institution in Canada certified by the Minister of Employment and Social Development Canada as an institution offering courses to develop or improve a person’s skills in an occupation
+- An educational institution in Canada certified by Employment and Social Development Canada as an institution offering courses to develop or improve a person's skills in an occupation

 - A college or other institution outside Canada that offers post-secondary courses, and at which the beneficiary is enrolled in a program that lasts at least 13 consecutive weeks

-9. Can the beneficiary enrol in part-time studies?
+9. Can the beneficiary enroll in part-time studies?

-Yes, but only if they’re enrolled in an educational program that lasts at least 13 consecutive weeks and requires students to spend no less than 12 hours per month on courses.
+Yes, but only if they’re enrolled in a program at an eligible educational institution in Canada that lasts at least three consecutive weeks and requires students to spend no less than 12 hours per month on coursework.

 10. What happens to my RESP contributions if my child decides not to pursue post-secondary studies?

-You can choose another beneficiary.
+You have several options, including transferring the RESP to a sibling of the beneficiary.
 Siblings can keep the grants, provided certain rules are followed.
-If you can’t choose a new beneficiary, the grants will be returned to the government and your contributions will be returned to you.
+If you can’t choose a new beneficiary, the grants will be returned to the government, and your contributions will be returned to you.
 As the subscriber, you can transfer up to $50,000 of accumulated investment income to your RRSP if you have enough contribution room, or you can withdraw the money.
-If you decide to withdraw it, you'll have to include it as part of your taxable income for the year and pay an additional 20% tax.
+If you decide to withdraw it, you’ll have to include it as part of your taxable income for the year and pay an additional 20% tax.

-11. Will the student be taxed on the amounts withdrawn from the RESP?
+11. Will the beneficiary be taxed on the amounts they withdraw from the RESP during their post-secondary studies?

 When money is withdrawn, the amount you contributed as the subscriber still belongs to you and is not taxable.
 The money that gets paid out to the student, known as educational assistance payments (EAPs), consists of grants and earnings on the investment.
 EAPs are considered part of the student's taxable income, but since their income tends to be low, they generally end up paying little to no income tax.